fitmat/FMBridge/README.md

    //gameMode = 1 - Singleplayer.
    InitBLE.setGameMode(gameMode);
 ```
-> NOTE : Call setGameMode only after setting Mac-Address and Call it only once throughout game
+> NOTE : Call setGameMode only after setting Mac-Address and it can be called multiple times

 ## 1.6 Communication Protocol